Lab Members

 Stacey Sellers, MS

-Stacey is the Program Manager for the Back-Flanagan Group.
+Stacey is the Program Manager for the group.
 She received her Bachelor of Science in Biology and Neuroscience from the College of Charleston and her Masters of Clinical and Translational Science from Creighton University.
-She has worked in research at MUSC and Creighton University for over 10 years, focusing her work on the treatment of substance use.
+She has worked in research at MUSC and Creighton University for over 15 years, focusing her work on the treatment of substance use disorders.